Varnish

 How it works

-All incoming requests still go through the environment’s router first.
-When using Varnish, a Varnish service sits between the router and the application server or servers.
+All incoming requests go through the standard router.
+The Varnish service sits between the router and all apps in the project.

 relationships: